hnormanyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 14. A script that changes the group owner to school for the file hello.
 15. A script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 16. A script that changes the owner and the group owner of hello to vincent and staff respectively.
-16. A script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+17. A script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+18. A script that changes will play the StarWars IV episode in the terminal.